Keystone-Strategy/db/README.md

 # migrate
 NPM package for automated Mongoose migrations.
-This package provide three commands for the creation and execution of migrations scripts.
+Provide commands for the creation and execution of migrations scripts.

 ## Configuration
-Configurations are set throught enviroment variables.
+Configurations are set through enviroment variables.

 `MONGODB_URI`